 Is it possible, simply by asking a few members of a community, to identify individuals who are best placed to diffuse information?
-A simple model of diffusion shows how boundedly rational individuals can, just by tracking gossip about people, identify those who are most central in a network according to “diffusion centrality” (a measure of network centrality which nests existing ones, and predicts the extent to which piece of information seeded to a network member diffuses in finite time).
-Using rich network data from 35 Indian villages, we find that respondents accurately nominate those who are diffusion central – not just traditional leaders or those with many friends.
-In a subsequent randomized field experiment in 213 villages, we track the diffusion of a piece of information initially given to a small number of “seeds” in each community.
-Seeds who are nominated by others lead to a near tripling of the spread of information relative to randomly chosen seeds.
-Diffusion centrality accounts for some, but not all, of the extra diffusion from these nominated seeds compared to other seeds (including those with high social status) in our experiment.
+A model of diffusion shows how members of a community can, just by tracking gossip about others, identify those who are most central in a network according to “diffusion centrality” – a network centrality measure that predicts the diffusion of a piece of information seeded with a network member.
+Using rich network data from 33 Indian villages, we find that villagers accurately nominate those who are diffusion central – not just those with many friends or in powerful positions.
+Via a randomized field experiment design to test this theory, in 212 villages we track the diffusion of a piece of information initially given to a small number of “seeds” in each community.
+Relative to random seeds, seeds nominated by villagers as good “gossips” lead to a 66% increase in the spread of information (from a low basis).
+The success of the nominees is partly, but not entirely, accounted for by their diffusion centrality.